 Jesus is always inviting Himself into people’s home even today.

 He doesn’t force Himself in.
 He is a gentleman.
 However, He knocks every single day as long as we can still say today.
 Everyone experiences that tag in their hearts when they are lost.
 It manifests itself in different ways– like, ‘Something is missing, something is wrong, there must be more to life than this, why can’t I overcome this?
 For what reason was I born?’
-At times He listens to His children crying, hurting, suffering from outside the door as a result of indulging in wordly pleasures but He cannot enter unless the door is opened.
+At times He listens to His children crying, hurting, suffering from outside the door as a result of overcome by wordly pleasures but He cannot enter unless the door is opened.
 But nonetheless, He knocks without fainting.